Manage DNS in your network

 Creating a nameserver for specific domains

-Sometimes we want to forward DNS queries to specific nameservers but only for particular domains that match a setting.
+Sometimes one may want to forward DNS queries to specific nameservers but only for particular domains that match a setting.

 Taking the example of custom nameservers above, you could select a match mode for only domains listed there.